SerbiaLast Updated: April 2014

 Staying in Touch on Your Trip

-When traveling during the adoption process, we encourage you to enroll your trip with the Department of State.
+When traveling during the adoption process, we encourage you to enroll with the Department of State.
 Enrollment makes it possible to contact you if necessary.
 Whether there is a family emergency in the United States or a crisis in Serbia, enrollment assists the U.S. Embassy or Consulate in reaching you.

 Enrollment is free and can be done online via the Smart Traveler Enrollment Program (STEP).